Skip to content

 You don't fill out a form to configure your company.
 The agents interview you.

-When the founder is the bottleneck
+When the operator is the bottleneck

 • Execute on what's actionable now.
 Multiple agents in parallel where work is disjoint.
 Sequence where dependencies exist.